By hola | Published | No Comments

 “We’re working on a campaign to strengthen rent control and we’re doing it in two parts,” says Philip Kennedy, tenant-organizing manager at Latino Economic Development Center.
 “We’re working on making sure the D.C.
 Council knows that this is important—that it effects a lot of tenants.
 We’re also trying to get tenants really involved in the campaign.
 So they can tell their own stories.”

-In addition to Latino Economic Development Center, the coalition spearheading the campaign includes Housing Counseling Services, Legal Aid of Washington D.C., AARP, Bread for the City, Jews United for Justice, and Coalition for Nonprofit Housing & Economic Development.
+In addition to the Latino Economic Development Center, the coalition spearheading the campaign includes Housing Counseling Services, Legal Aid of Washington D.C., AARP, Bread for the City, Jews United for Justice, and Coalition for Nonprofit Housing & Economic Development.

 Activists plan emails, phone calls and public appearances, as well more creative actions to get the attention of Mayor Muriel Bowser and D.C.
 Councilmembers this fall as they deliberate on what else can be done to help lower-income residents keep their homes and remain in the city.
 The District’s Office of the Tenant Advocate will also discuss reforms at its 8th Annual Tenant and Tenant Association Summit on Sept.
 26 at Gallaudet University.